sfidanza/worldcup/README.md

     docker-compose up -d --build
     docker-compose down

-This will plug a few additional niceties for local development:
+Once started, you can access the application at <http://localhost:8090>.
+This local development mode will plug a few additional niceties:

-- A mongo-express DB admin interface is available on port 8091
+- A mongo-express DB admin interface is available on port 8091 (<http://localhost:8091>)
 - The debug port is mapped (9229) so you can set breakpoints in your node.js code
 - Whatever file you need to work on, your edits will be taken on the fly (on save)
   - Server and client source folders in the containers are mapped to your host filesystem